 There are more than 130 areas of study offered at USI.
 The newest undergraduate degree programs include Bachelor of Science degrees in Health Administration and Diagnostic Medical Sonography, Certificates in Activity Professionals and Supply Chain Management, and a minor in Health Informatics.
 The University has made installation of advanced technology a priority for instruction and provides training for faculty to adapt technological advances to coursework.

 Review the Academic Programs section of the bulletin or visit www.usi.edu/academics for a full list of academic programs.

-The University has authorization to confer the following graduate degrees: Doctor of Education, Doctor of Nursing Practice, Master of Arts (for English, Communication, and Second Language Acquisition, Policy, and Culture programs), Master of Arts in Liberal Studies, Master of Business Administration, Master of Health Administration, Master of Public Administration, Master of Science in Education, Master of Science in Industrial Management, Master of Science in Nursing, Master of Science in Occupational Therapy, Master of Science in Sport Management, and Master of Social Work.
+The University has authorization to confer the following graduate degrees: Doctor of Education, Doctor of Nursing Practice, Education Specialist, Master of Arts (for English, Communication, and Second Language Acquisition, Policy, and Culture programs), Master of Arts in Liberal Studies, Master of Business Administration, Master of Health Administration, Master of Public Administration, Master of Science in Education, Master of Science in Industrial Management, Master of Science in Nursing, Master of Science in Occupational Therapy, Master of Science in Sport Management, and Master of Social Work.